Who Are We?

 Where We Work

-HAT works in a spectacular part of Canada, being in the southwest corner of British Columbia.
-Our mandate area centers around the Capital Regional District of British Columbia, and consists of southern Vancouver Island and the southern Gulf Islands.
-This is a special part of Canada where the warm, mild climate is home to species and habitats that cannot be found elsewhere in Canada.
+HAT works in a spectacular part of Canada in the southwest corner of British Columbia.
+Our mandate area centres around the Capital Regional District of British Columbia, consisting of southern Vancouver Island and the southern Gulf Islands.
+This is a special part of the world where the warm, mild climate is home to species and habitats that cannot be found elsewhere in Canada.
 Some of these ecosystems and species are the most endangered in the country.
 A disproportionate number of BC's threatened and endangered species occur in our region.

-If you are looking for more conservancies around the island please follow this to a list of Non-Profit Conservancies in BC.
+If you are looking for more conservancies around the region, please follow this link to a list of Non-Profit Conservancies in BC.

 Strategic Plan